n8-sd/silverstripe-restfulapi/doc/BasicSerializer.md

 # RESTfulAPI_BasicSerializer & RESTfulAPI_BasicDeSerializer

 This component will serialize the data returned by the QueryHandler into JSON.
-No special formatting is performed on the JSON output (column names are returned as is), DataObject are returns as objects {} and DataLists as array or objects [{},{}].
+No special formatting is performed on the JSON output (column names are returned as is), DataObject are returns as objects {} and DataLists as an array of objects [{},{}].

 Config | Type | Info | Default
 --- | :---: | --- | ---